"Before You Shoot Off Your Mouth, Make Sure Your Brains Are Loaded." Abe Lincoln

 Grab VIEWERS Interest!

-Identify timely news angles for stories that YOUR AUDIENCE is thinking and talking about during this Spring Break 2025.
+Identify timely news angles for stories that YOUR AUDIENCE is thinking and talking about EVERY DAY.

 Be curious about what THEY are saying about news topics.